henriquehashimoto/ifood_coupon_analysis/readme.md

 But narrowing down, here a list of the "next steps" that I'd recommend to do with this analysis (besides the proposed A/B test and segmentation):

-- Do the same segmentation and **deep analysis** that I did for the group "Hybrid Segments" **for the other groups**
 - **Use K-means** to create segmentation based on similar behavior in a determined metric
-- Experiment **Churn Propensity Model** - Groups customers by their likelihood to churn, enabling proactive retention
+- Experiment **Churn Propensity Model** - Groups customers by their likelihood to churn, enabling proactive retention; or a **Churn recovery focused** experiment
 - **Decision Trees** - Creates segments through a series of binary splits based on the most predictive variables

 ##### Why RFM instead of these others?